Home » Water Quality » Well Water » 5 Reasons Why There is Sand in Your Well Water (And Solutions)

 How to fix low well water pump:

-The solution here is simple; ensure your well pump is 10 – 20 ft above the bottom of the well.
+The solution here is simple: ensure your well pump is 10 – 20 ft above the bottom of the well.

 2. The Well Screen Casing is Degraded

-How to fix damaged well screen:
+How to fix a damaged well screen:

 That being said, some well casings are so old or have such a narrow diameter that it’s just not feasible to add to what’s already there.
 In this case, the only solution would be to replace your well entirely.

-3. Well Pump Pressure is too High
+3. The Well Pump Pressure is too High

-How to fix high pressure pump:
+How to fix a high-pressure pump:

 The easy fix is to reduce the pump’s pressure, or if that’s not an option, get a less powerful pump that will be a better fit for your well.